wb14123/blog/jekyll/_posts/2016-11-28-Config-Development-Environment-on-Windows.markdown

 easy_install pip
 ```

-In order to install packages that need to compile, first we need to install packages related to gcc:
+Then we need to install gcc in order to compile some python packages:

 ```
-apt-cyg searchall gcc
+apt-cyg install colorgcc gcc-core gcc-g++ libgcc1
 ```

-Then we need to change a python header file: :
+Then we need to change a python header file: /usr/include/python2.7/pyconfig.h:

 ```
+- #define __BSD_VISIBLE 1
++ #define __BSD_VISIBLE 0
 ```